roehampton/module-content/msc-software-development-2/week-03/lab/lab-javascript-intro.md

   </body>
 </html>
 ```
+##### Understanding the id attribute

+Javascript uses the 'id' attribute in HTML to identify a unique part of a page that it should act upon or 'target'.

-This time, our `<p>` element has the attribute `id` set to `my_text`.
-This is this HTML elements unique identifier that means our JavaScript can get the element from the web page.
-Add this function to your document head section and ensure that your button is now calling the 'change' function.
+In the above example, our `<p>` element has the attribute `id` set to `my_text`.

+To show how Javascript can target this part of the page by using the id, add this function to your document head section.
+In your body section, ensure that your button is now calling the 'change' function.

 ```javascript
 function change() {